Accepting PhD Students

 Overview

-I am a Senior Lecturer in Energy Engineering and Materials Devices in the School of Engineering.
-Prior to joining LSBU in 2019, I worked at Organic Semiconductor Centre, University of St Andrews, UK.
-I received my MSc in Electrical and Electronic Engineering and PhD in Photonics from the Advanced Technology Institute, University of Surrey, UK.
+I am an Associate Professor of Energy Engineering and Materials Devices in the School of Engineering and Design.
+Before LSBU, I worked at the Organic Semiconductor Centre at the University of St Andrews, UK.
+I received my MSc and PhD from the Advanced Technology Institute at the University of Surrey, UK.

 Research Interests

-My current research focuses on optoelectronic applications of semiconductors, including the development of solar cells, LEDs, and Sensors and their application in Agritech, Optical Data Communications and Medicine.
+My current research focuses on optoelectronic applications of semiconductors, including the development of solar cells, photo-assisted rechargeable batteries, Light-emitting devices (LEDs), and Sensors and their application in Agritech, Optical Data Communications and Medicine.
 I work closely with the UK industries and have several joint collaborative projects with them.
 Two collaborative projects, "Development of highly efficient LEDs" and "Hydrogen production using 2D materials", working with Edinburgh Instruments Ltd, St Andrews and Nano2D (LSBU).
 A collaborative project, "Development of downshifting nanocrystals for increased crop yields", with Lambda Energy Ltd and Nano2D (LSBU).
 A collaborative project "Wearable Solar Cells", working with Loughborough and Surrey.

 Current research activities in my group are: